bridgerdanby/startup/README.md

 script things:
   * chmod +x deploy.sh make a script executable
   * ls -la deploy.sh list all elements, even hidden ones in log format

+httpOnly tells the browser to not allow JavaScript running on the browser to read the cookie. secure requires HTTPS to be used when sending the cookie back to the server. sameSite will only return the cookie to the domain that generated it.